 Your renewal letter will advise on how you can pay for your registration renewal.

-Please send the completed form and payment to Auckland Council or visit any Auckland Council service centre.
+Send the completed form and payment to Auckland Council or visit any of our service centres.

 Fees and refunds

 New fees came into effect on 1 March 2016 and will only apply to premises that register under the new Food Act 2014.

 Existing premises that have not transitioned including premises that have registered under FCP prior to 1 March 2016 will continue to pay the existing fees.

 For registration and verification fees for new food premises and also for premises that have transitioned to Food Act 2014 see Food registration and licence fees.